weaveworks-experiments/flux-classic/site/web/index.md

 To run it, you need to supply the following environment entries:

  - `ETCD_ADDRESS`: an etcd endpoint, e.g., `http://192.168.99.100:2379`
- - `PROM_ADDRESS`: the URL of the Prometheus server, e.g.,
+ - `PROMETHEUS_ADDRESS`: the URL of the Prometheus server, e.g.,
   `http://192.168.99.100:9090`

 You will usually want to publish the port `7070` so you can access the